-Requirement Essential Desirable

-1. Educational Appropriate financial Demonstrable evidence of

-experience and training. knowledge kept up to date.

-Knowledge of pension funds

-and schemes.

-2. Work Experience Political awareness in Previously chaired a pension

-numerous political committee or similar.

-environments.

-Chairing high level

-partnership meetings

-achieving effective outcomes.

-Operated for 5 years at a

-senior level.
+Requirement Essential Desirable 1.
+Educational Appropriate financial Demonstrable evidence of experience and training. knowledge kept up to date.
+Knowledge of pension funds and schemes.
+2. Work Experience Political awareness in numerous political environments.
+Previously chaired a pensions committee or similar.
+Chairing high level partnership meetings achieving effective outcomes.
+Operated for 5 years at a senior level.
 Experience of risk and performance frameworks.

-3. Abilities, Intelligence & Chairing skills.
-Mathematical/statistical
+3. Abilities, Intelligence & Special Aptitudes Chairing skills.
+Mathematical/statistical literacy.
+Influencing and consensus building.

-Special Aptitudes literacy.

-Influencing and consensus

-building.
 Knowledge of public sector and local government finance.

-Listening skills. and local government imance.
+Listening skills.
 Able to assimilate complex information.

-4. Adjustment & Social Skills Ability to establish good Diplomacy and tact.

-working relationships with Diplomacy and tact.
+4. Adjustment & Social Skills Ability to establish good working relationships with councillors, officers and advisors.
+Diplomacy and tact.
+Able to direct discussions in politically sensitive environments.

-councillors, officers and

-advisors.

-Able to direct discussions in

-politically sensitive

-environments.

-Able to command respect

-and demonstrate strong
+Able to command respect and demonstrate strong leadership.

-leadership.
 Assertive in pursuing the correct course of action.
 Able to work effectively with colleagues who may have different levels of experience and understanding.
 5. Motivation Enthusiastic, not easily deterred and able to convey enthusiasm to others.
 Committed to the objectives of the Pension Scheme and Fund(s).
 6. Equal Opportunities Understanding and commitment to promoting equality of opportunity with an understanding of the pension context.